 Fun days of adventure finished off with evenings of sigh-worthy sunsets are in store for you with our week-long Big Island vacation itinerary.
-In just seven days, we include all the major highlights of Hawaii’s wonderful Big Island — the active volcano, amazing waterfalls and much more!
+In just seven days, we include all the major highlights of Hawaii’s wonderful Big Island — the incredible volcanic landscapes, amazing waterfalls and much more!

 Though this itinerary is based on one week, you can easily adapt it for more or less time.

 Ideally, we recommend a longer stay than a week on the Big Island and splitting time between the Hilo/Volcano side and Kona side as we describe on our where to stay on the Big Island article.
 There are days’ worth of interesting things to see and do in Hawaii Volcanoes National Park alone.
 However, we recognize that most people typically plan just one week’s vacation staying on the Kona side.
 With that in mind, we’ve created this itinerary assuming a one-week stay on the Kona side of the Big Island.